New Mexico Military Institute: History

-New Mexico Military Institute was founded by Colonel Robert S. Goss and Captain Joseph C. Lea in 1891, originally as the Goss Military Institute, with an initial enrollment of 38 students.
-It was recognized by the territorial legislature and renamed NMMI in 1893.
+Goss Military Institute was recognized by the territorial legislature and renamed New Mexico Military Institute (NMMI) in 1893.
 While the legislature had recognized the school, it failed to provide funding, and the school was forced to close its doors on "Bad Friday", March 29, 1895.
 In the winter of 1894–1895 a funding bill was prepared and approved by the legislature.
 James J. Hagerman donated a 40 acre tract of land which became the current location of the institute.
 The school reopened in the fall of 1898.
+In 1909 NMMI received its first classification as a Distinguished Military Institution.
+In 1917 NMMI received its first accreditation by the North Central Association of college and Secondary Schools.